Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

 ## Filtering the Data Catalog
 Using filters allows you to view a set of dashboards or data sources that meet a certain criteria.

 To access the Filters editor just click/tap on the filter icon (top right of the screen), next to the overflow.
-Alternatively, you can click/tap on the *+Filter* button.
+Alternatively, you can click/tap on the *+Filter* button that is in the *Filters* section, under *Created By Me* and *Shared with Me.*

 To stop filtering dashboards or data sources, click/tap the filter icon to open the Filters dialog.
 Then, select the Clear button at the bottom to remove the current filters, and Apply to save your changes.